monmon0/mon-site/content/_index.md

 Hey, I'm Monica - a tech enthusiast, coder and art-doer.
 I grew up in the heart of Vietnam and now curently finishing high school in Canada.

 I've always thought I will work in a creative field since I have achieved many things in my art journey, but an introductory course in 2020 using Python has forever changed my career trajectory.
 I love endowing myself in new possibilities and easily obsessed over anything I find remotely interesting.

 Ever since the 2nd semester of grade 9, I work everyday after school in my family VR arcade.
 So for the little extra time-frame I have, I spent coding, learning maths and doing art freelance works.
-I have an inexplicable appreciation for aesthetics, whether it is a exquisite artwork or an elegantly written piece of code; they all tickle my mind and infatuate me.
+I have an inexplicable appreciation for aesthetics, whether it is a exquisite artwork or an elegantly written piece of code; they fascinate me unboundedly.

 [⋆｡ﾟ☁︎｡ More on me]({{< ref "/about" >}} "About Us")
 # What I'm Currently Working on!